LassoSoft/LassoGuide/source/databases/sql-data-sources.rst

 -----------

 "NULL" values can be explicitly added to fields using the :type:`null` object.
-A "NULL" value in a SQL data source designates that there is no value for a particular field.
-This is similar to setting a field to an empty string (e.g.
+A "NULL" value in a SQL data source designates that there is no value stored in that particular field.
+This is similar to setting a field to an empty string (e.g. ``'fieldname'=''``), however the two are different in SQL data sources.
-``'fieldname'=''``), however the two are different in SQL data sources.
-For more information about "NULL" values, see the documentation for the data source.
+For more information about how "NULL" values are handled, see the documentation for each data source.

 Add or Update a Null Field Value